 Young donors are the key to future, sustainable giving, and there are tried-and-true practices that we shouldn’t forget when it comes to the young and new donor pool.
-In this webinar, presented by Erin Phillips, senior consultant at Gonser Gerber, we explore the ways that you should be engaging your young donors.
+In this webinar, presented by Pam Spencer, Senior Consultant at Gonser Gerber, we explore the ways that you should be engaging your young donors.
 From messaging to methods, we will share steps that you can take to make sure you don’t turn off those young donors before they even begin to give.
-Our program design includes time for questions throughout the webinar so that we can hear from you about your experiences, your challenges, and even what you’ve found works great for your young donors.
+Our program design includes in-real time polling throughout the webinar so that we can hear from you about your experiences, your challenges, and even what you’ve found works great for your young donors.

 Topics we will cover include:

 - Reviewing methods of donating that are especially attractive to young donors